Iraqi Khoubz (Traditional Iraqi Bread)

-Khoubz is Iraqi flatbread, it is usually made in a clay oven called tanoor, it has a cylindrical shape and curves inward toward the top.
-Some regions make the tanoor above ground and some have it underground.
-Khoubs is very easy to make and it has very simple ingredients, flour, salt, oil and water no yeast needed.
-Khoubs can be used in varieties of dishes, as sandwiches, dips or just straight from the oven and that is how my family likes it.
+Khoubz is an Iraqi flatbread, it is usually made in a clay oven called Tanoor, it has a cylindrical shape and curves inward toward the top.
+Some regions make the Tanoor above ground and some have it underground.
+Khoubs are very easy to make and it has very simple ingredients, flour, salt, oil, water yeast, or no yeast it depends on your preferred taste.
+Khoubs can be used in varieties of dishes, made into sandwiches, dips, or just straight from the oven and that is how my family likes it.
 When I made khoubz my husband and children begin to eat it as soon as it is done, so I started to hide it until I complete the batch of dough.
 There is no way that there is leftover khoubz for the next day no matter how much I make.

 3 cups white flour

 1 tablespoon salt

 2 tablespoon yeast

 In a bowl add the warm water, sugar, and yeast and mix.
 Leave it for 3 minutes to let the yeast rise.

 In a medium-size bowl mix the white flour, wheat flour, salt, 5 tablespoon olive oil, and the yeast mix then knead the dough.

 At the bottom of the bowl add the 1 tablespoon olive oil then add the dough back.

 Cover and let it sit for 30 minutes.

 Roll the dough into small balls and let it sit for 15 minutes.